ptaal/Developing-Data-Products/assign4/shinyApp/README.md

-This app demonstrates some advanced plot interaction features:

-# Developing Data Products

-## Course Project
+This application includes the following:

+* some inputs, such as radio button
+* operations on the ui input in server.R
+* reactive output displayed as a result of server calculations
+* this content as a documentation
+* inclusion of this documenatation within this same Shiny website/page

-#### Follow this link to see it: [Coming Soon...](https://ptaal.github.io/Developing-Data-Products/assign4)
+##### Follow this link to see it : [Coming Soon...](https://ptaal.github.io/Developing-Data-Products/assign4)